Coderaman-tech/Striver-SDE-Sheet/Linked List Part 2/Readme.md

 *Take two dummy nodes for each list.
 Point each to the head of the lists.

 *Iterate over them.
 If anyone becomes null, point them to the head of the opposite lists and continue iterating until they collide.

+# 2.Linked List Cycle
+Using slow and fast pointer.